 Grace Periods are your friend

 A grace period helps you avoid paying interest on a balance.
 The grace period varies by issuer, but it’s generally 21-25 days.
-If you pay your balance in full every month during the grace period, you never pay interest expense.
+If you pay your balance in full every month during the grace period, you never pay interest.

-No matter how high your interest rate, it won’t impact your balance if you pay it off during the grace period.
+No matter how high your interest rate is, it won’t impact your balance if you pay it off during the grace period.

 Be warned that not all credit cards offer a grace period which means the day you make a charge; you immediately start accruing interest on the balance.
 That’s something to consider when you are rebuilding credit on a budget.